onnx/turnkeyml/docs/lemonade/README.md

     lemonade -i facebook/opt-125m huggingface-load huggingface-bench
 ```

-That command will run a few warmup iterations, then a few generation iterations where performance data is collected.
+This command will run a few warm-up iterations, then a few generation iterations where performance data is collected.

 The prompt size, number of output tokens, and number iterations are all parameters.
 Learn more by running `lemonade oga-bench -h` or `lemonade huggingface-bench -h`.